Shorewood CARES Small Business Relief Program

 - Attachments to the application are required to support the need for the business to receive funding.
 The following documents must accompany the application:

-- Annual Financial Statements for 2019 that have been audited, reviewed or compiled by an outside accountant.
+- Annual Financial Statements for 2019 and 2020 that have been audited, reviewed or compiled by an outside accountant.

 - Any other documentation requested to confirm eligibility of applicant.